lex-node/governance/constitution/constitution.md

 ### Judiciary
 4.33.
 The judiciary functions of the Pocket DAO are performed by Aragon Court.
 4.34.
-Any Council Member may challenge actions, if they think the action violates this Constitution, and offer a settlement up to the amount staked by the proposer of the action.
-The proposer of the action can then choose to either accept the settlement, cancelling their action, or stake more collateral to raise a dispute.
+Any Council Member may challenge actions, if they think the action violates this Constitution.
 The outcome of disputes under this Judiciary function will be determined per ‘3.
 Arbitration’.

 ### Diplomatic & Regulatory / Nodes